MAHMUD722025/Health-Cost-calculator--Linear-regession/README.md

 # Health-Cost-calculator--Linear-regession📊📈🏨🏥
-This project Implemented Linear regression Model that will calculate Your expences based on features
+This project Implemented Linear regression Model that will calculate Your Health expences based on features and your data
 # About me🇧🇩👨‍💻📊🤖
 Hey!
 My name is Mahmud.
 I'm 13 years old.
 I'm eagerly learning AI/MACHINE LEARNING🤖🦾